openstack/openstack-manuals/doc/common-rst/dashboard_customizing.rst

 Help URL
 ~~~~~~~~
 #.
 By default the help URL points to http://docs.openstack.org.
 Change this
-   by editing the following arritbute to the URL of your choice in
+   by editing the following attribute to the URL of your choice in
    :file:`local_settings.py`::

      'help_url': "http://openstack.mycompany.org"